spejderlasse/IOT/README.md

 -let an online user disable the automatic doorcontrole -let an online user overwrite the automatic doorcontrole to manualy -let an online user know if the door is open or closed

+extras:
+-powered by solar
+-update on facebook for every action